korginc/logue-sdk/platform/nutekt-digital/README.md

 *.ntkdigunit* files are simple zip files containing the binary payload for the custom oscillator or effect and a metadata file.
 They can be loaded onto a [NuTekt NTS-1 digital](https://www.korg.com/products/dj/nts_1) using the [logue-cli utility](../../tools/logue-cli/) or the [Librarian application](https://www.korg.com/products/dj/nts_1/librarian_contents.php).

-## Demo Code

-### Waves

-Waves is a morphing wavetable oscillator that uses the wavetables provided by the custom oscillator API.
-It is a good example of how to use API functions, declare edit menu parameters and use parameter values of various types.
-See [demos/waves/](demos/waves/) for code and details.

 ## Creating a New Project

 1. Create a copy of a template project for the module you are targetting (osc/modfx/delfx/revfx) and rename it to your convenience.
 2. Make sure the PLATFORMDIR variable at the top of the *Makefile* is set to point to the [platform/](../) directory.
 This path will be used to locate external dependencies and required tools.
 3. Set your desired project name in *project.mk*.
-See the [project.mk](#project.mk) section for syntax details.
+See the [project.mk](#projectmk) section for syntax details.
 4. Add source files to your new project and edit the *project.mk* file accordingly so that they are found during builds.
 5. Edit the *manifest.json* file and set the appropriate metadata for your project.
-See the [manifest.json](#manifest.json) section for syntax details.
+See the [manifest.json](#manifestjson) section for syntax details.

 ## Project Structure

 ### manifest.json

-The manifest file consists essentially of a json dictionary with the following fields:
+The manifest file consists essentially of a json dictionary like this one:

-* platform (string) : Name of the target platform, should be set to *nutekt-digital*
-* module (string) : Keyword for the module targetted, should be one of the following: *osc*, *modfx*, *delfx*, *revfx*
-* api (string) : API version used. (format: MAJOR.MINOR-PATCH)
-* dev_id (int) : Developer ID, currently unused, set to 0
-* prg_id (int) : Program ID, currently unused, can be set for reference.
-* version (string) : Program version. (format: MAJOR.MINOR-PATCH)
-* name (string) : Program name. (will be displayed on the minilogue xd)
-* num_params (int) : Number of parameters in edit menu.
-Only used for *osc* type projects, should be 0 for custom effects.
-Oscillators can have up to 6 custom parameters.
-* params (array) : Parameter descriptors.
-Only meaningful for *osc* type projects.
-Set to an empty array otherwise.

-Parameter descriptors are themselves arrays and should contain 4 values:

-0. name (string) : Up to about 10 characters can be displayed in the edit menu of the minilogue xd.
-1. minimum value (int) : Value should be in -100,100 range.
-2. maximum value (int) : Value should be in -100,100 range and greater than minimum value.
-3. type (string) : "%" indicates a percentage type, an empty string indicates a typeless value.

-In the case of typeless values, the minimum and maximum values should be positive.
-Also the displayed value will be offset by 1 such that a 0-9 range will be shown as 1-10 to the minilogue xd user.

-Here is an example of a manifest file:

 ```
 {